aydengidley/Kairos/README.md

 - **Styling:** TailwindCSS with PostCSS
 - **Deployment:** Vercel (auto-build on push)
 - **Frontend Goals:** Minimalistic, soft tactical-style UI; optimized for clarity
 - **Potential Backend:** Supabase or Firebase; used for future data storage, real-time updates, and scalability

----

-> “I can’t reach every unsaved person or support every cause, so I want to further empower the people whom God has sent in those roles — to the furthest extent I can — through Kairos.”